 Before reading over all of the scenarios, go to the sign-up page to see which of them are still available.
 Here are the scenarios:

-Using this feature service, prompt the user for a state, then display a county-level map of the voting in that state.
+Using the U.S. Presidential election feature service, prompt the user for a state, then display a county-level map of the voting in that state.
 There are a couple of ways you can code the ClassBreaksRenderer.
 That object's field property can be set to the name of a field in the layer's attribute table or it can be set to the name of a function that returns the value that should be used for the mapping.
-Ideally, I'd like to see you calculate the margin of victory for Obama (or Romney) and set up class breaks like 0-10%, 10-20% and >20%.
+Ideally, I'd like to see you calculate the margin of victory for either candidate and set up class breaks like 0-10%, 10-20% and >20%.
 The smaller-margin counties should be drawn in a light shade of blue/red and the larger-margin counties in a dark shade.

 If you're unable to set the field property to a function, you can instead set it to one of the candidate vote percentage fields.
 However, because the winning candidate doesn't always receive over 50% of the vote, you need to be careful to handle the close counties properly.
 A solution to this problem is to create two different layers - one displaying counties won by Obama and the other counties won by Romney.